PhpGt/Input/README.md

 By default, PHP stores all user input in global variables, available for reading and _modification_ in any code, including third party libraries.

-This library wraps user input in objects that promote encapsulation, allowing functions to be passed only the user input they require, rather than having read/write access to everything.
+This library wraps user input in objects that promote encapsulation, allowing functions to be passed only the user input they require, rather than having unmitigated read/write access to everything.

 User input is automatically secured using openssl ([coming in v2][v2]), preventing unauthorised access to user input from areas of code that shouldn't have it.